 (a) open or close all or part of a provincial park; or

-(b) restrict travel on or close any road or trail in a provincial park that is not under the control of the Minister of Infrastructure and Transportation.
+(b) restrict travel on or close any road or trail in a provincial park that is not a departmental road as defined in The Transportation Infrastructure Act.

 (a) for the preservation, protection, control and management of provincial parks;

 (b) respecting leases and permits for the occupation of Crown lands;